jonvanausdeln/discord-mcp/README.md

 "Add a 👍 reaction to message ID 123456789"
 "Send a DM to user ID 987654321 with an image attachment" "List all members in the Development server"
+"Send a message with this link but don't show the preview: https://example.com"
 ```

 ## Documentation